MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/spatial-data-service-module/geodataapimanager-class.md

 ---
 title: "GeoDataAPIManager Class | Microsoft Docs"
-description: Describes the GeoDataAPIManager class and details its static methods, network status parameter, and troubleshooting tips. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the GeoDataAPIManager class, a static class that provides the ability to request polygons that describe the boundaries of geographic entities, and details its static method, network status parameter, and troubleshooting tips. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""